Pilot's Handbook of Aeronautical Knowledge

 Overheating the engine can lead to oil loss, detonation, loss of power, and permanent engine damage.
 High engine temperatures can be reduced by increasing airspeed, enriching the mixture, and/or reducing power.

 The oil temperature gauge can be the only indication of engine temperature in some small aircraft.
 It is an indirect and delayed measure of engine temperature.
-The cylinder head temperature gauge is a direct measure of engine temperature.
+The cylinder head temperature (CHT) gauge is a direct measure of engine temperature.

 Some aircraft are equipped with cowl flaps to manage engine temperature.
 Cowl flaps are closed if the engine is running cool, which traps warm air and warms the engine.
 Conversely, cowl flaps are opened if the engine is running hot.